 - Attachment 6: Outcomes and Impact Statement (one-page limit): Upload as "Impact.pdf."
 Explain in detail why the proposed research project is important, as follows: - Short-Term Impact: Describe the anticipated outcome(s)/results(s)/theoretical framework, design, and/or plan that will be directly attributed to the results of the proposed research. - Long-Term Impact: Describe the anticipated long-term clinical/ patient gains or commercial end product from the proposed project.
-What is the indication and will the project lead toward improving combat casualty care?
-Are there non-trauma-related indications that would expand the market for the proposed product? - Military Relevance: Clearly articulate how the proposed project or product meets the needs of military medical providers and injured Service members during combat casualty care. - Public Purpose: If appropriate, provide a concise, detailed description on how this project will benefit the general public. - Attachment 7: Innovation Statement (two-page limit): Upload as "Innovation.pdf."
+What is the indication and will the project lead toward transforming the standard of care?
+Are there non-trauma-related indications that would expand the market for the proposed product? - Military Relevance: Clearly articulate how the proposed project or product meets the needs of injured Service members and either allows them to return to duty or resume a fully active lifestyle. - Public Purpose: If appropriate, provide a concise, detailed description on how this project will benefit the general public. - Attachment 7: Innovation Statement (two-page limit): Upload as "Innovation.pdf."
 Describe how the proposed project is innovative.
 Research deemed innovative may introduce a new paradigm, challenge current paradigms, look at existing problems from new perspectives, or exhibit other creative qualities.
 Investigating the next logical step or incremental advancement on published data is not considered innovative.
 This may include a proposed conceptual framework, design, and/or plan of key components and how they integrate/communicate with each other.
 Identify which potential components will be open source/open architecture vs. proprietary.